 A field guide from Vinogradišće bay · Summer 2026

-The things worth doing on Hvar island are not far apart.
-From a quiet bay on Palmižana, the swimming, the pine paths, the Pakleni Islands and the table all sit within a short walk or a ten-minute boat.
+From our bay on Palmižana, the things worth doing on Hvar island are not far apart.
+The swimming, the pine paths, the Pakleni Islands and the table all sit within a short walk or a ten-minute boat.
+We barely move the car, because there is no car.

-In short: the things to do in Hvar island sit close together if you base yourself on Palmižana, ten minutes by boat from Hvar town.
-Swim from the rocks in a sea that holds 23 degrees in June and 26 in August, walk the pine paths of Sveti Klement, sail the Pakleni Islands, and eat from the morning boats.
-There are no cars and no fixed schedule, only the rhythm the bay keeps from May through October.
+The things to do in Hvar island sit close together if you base yourself here on Palmižana, ten minutes by boat from Hvar town.
+You swim from the rocks in a sea that holds 23 degrees in June and 26 in August, walk the pine paths of Sveti Klement, sail the Pakleni Islands, and eat from the morning boats.
+No cars.
+No fixed schedule.
+Only the rhythm the bay keeps from May through October.

-The first thing to do on Hvar island is also the quietest.
-Slip into the sea before the boats clear the channel, while the stone still holds the cool of the night and the water lies flat.
-By August the Adriatic sits at about 26 degrees, warm enough to stay in until your fingers forget the time.
+The first thing we do most days is also the quietest.
+Get into the sea before the boats clear the channel, while the stone still holds the cool of the night and the water lies flat.
+By August the Adriatic sits at about 26 degrees, warm enough that you lose track of how long you have been in.

-Around Vinogradišće bay the swimming is from rock and jetty rather than long sand.
-The water is clear to the bottom, and the pine comes almost to the line where it meets the sea.
+Around Vinogradišće bay the swimming is from rock and jetty, not long sand, which is true of most Hvar island beaches on this side.
+The water is clear to the bottom and the pine comes almost to the line where it meets the sea.
 You will not need to go far.
-Most of the day starts and ends within a few minutes of where you slept.
+Most of our days start and end a few minutes from where we slept.

 Sveti Klement is laced with footpaths under Aleppo pine, cool until mid-morning and made for walking without a plan.
-The island has no cars, so the only traffic is the cicadas.
+No cars on the island, so the only traffic is the cicadas.
 From ACI Marina Palmižana, a few minutes through the trees, the rest of the Pakleni Islands open out: a scatter of bays and channels reached by boat.

-Hire a small boat or join a skippered day and you can string together half a dozen anchorages, each with its own water and its own light.
-Come back through the channel in the late afternoon, when the west goes long and gold and the marina settles for the evening.
+Hire a small boat, or take a skippered day, and you can string together half a dozen anchorages, each with its own water and its own light.
+We tend to come back through the channel in the late afternoon, when the west goes long and gold and the marina settles for the evening.

 The island gives you distance from the day, not from the sea.